Deployment History

 Triggering a Deployment

-Deployments are triggered by pushing to your connected GitHub repository.
-Every push to the configured branch starts a new build.
+Most deployments are triggered by pushing to your connected GitHub repository — every push to the configured branch starts a new build.

 git push origin main